Karen Camper

 Karen D. Camper (born January 15, 1958) is an American politician and a Democratic member of the Tennessee House of Representatives representing District 87 since her special election March 31, 2008 to fill the vacancy caused by the death of Gary Rowe.
-She is a candidate for the 2023 Memphis mayoral election.
+She was a candidate for the 2023 Memphis mayoral election.

 Education

 Camper attended the University of Tennessee and earned her AS from the University at Albany, SUNY.